Last updated: 21 March 2016

-Under the Building Act 2004, BCAs must accept a MultiProof as evidence of Building Code compliance.
+Under the Building Act 2004, BCAs must accept a current MultiProof as evidence of Building Code compliance if every relevant condition in that MultiProof is met.
 The Building Act uses the term ‘national multiple-use approval’ and not ‘MultiProof’.

 MultiProofs allow builders who replicate the same or substantially similar buildings several times to benefit from a streamlined building consent process.

-This avoids the need for the design to be assessed and re-approved by BCAs each time it is proposed to be built on a different site.
+This avoids the need for the design to be assessed by BCAs each time it is proposed to be built on a different site.

 MultiProofs should lead to faster processing times, reduced duplication for volume builders, and lower consenting costs.

 A MultiProof is not, and does not replace, a building consent.
 The holder of a MultiProof must obtain a building consent each time they wish to build the approved design.
 This enables the BCA to confirm and establish: